IAmShawn98/gtm-quickshare/README.md

 # gtm-quickshare
 ### Introduction
 <p>GTM QuickShare is a file repository built to connect your team to the files you need on a daily basis.
-The QuickShare repository makes<br> accessing files as easy as clicking a download link so you won't have to constantly email your colleagues and clients about one file.
-We<br> keep all of your files categorized and organized, synchronously!</p>
+The QuickShare repository makes accessing files as easy as clicking a download link so you won't have to constantly email your colleagues and clients about one file.
+We keep all of your files categorized and organized, synchronously!</p>

 ### Disclaimer
 *<p>GTM QuickShare is an open-source file repository created for comapnywide internal use ONLY.
-We currently do not plan to support realtime<br> database requests outside of the official storage slots that house our files.
-We do not hold any sensitive data and backup<br> our files regularly.
+We currently do not plan to support realtime database requests outside of the official storage slots that house our files.
+We do not hold any sensitive data and backup our files regularly.
 Created by Shawn Luther for Global Tax Management.</p>*

 ## Application Documentation